yudhastyawan/yudhastyawan.github.io/_pages/about.md

   - /about.html
 ---

-Connecting my repository and the other stuffs on one website
+Connecting my repositories and the other stuffs on one website
 ------
 There are a lot of thing that I have to manage for remembering what I am doing currently so that needing the website to handle these issues is the necessary for me and organizing my repositories or some tips during my activities in one box.